 - Can give your pup a little gas.

 2. Wellness Complete Health Puppy – Chicken, Salmon & Oatmeal

-Dry puppy food, described by the manufacturer as offering complete and balanced everyday nutrition.
-We are well aware that development is of utmost importance to your puppy during these early stages and this product is lauded for its added DHA (for healthy brain and eye development).
+Described by the manufacturer as offering complete and balanced everyday nutrition.
+We are well aware that development is of utmost importance to your canine kiddo during these early months and this product is lauded for its added DHA (a must-have for healthy brain and eye development).

-- The first ingredient listed is a whole animal product – deboned chicken.
+- The main ingredient listed is a whole animal product – deboned chicken.

 - Other ingredients are described as “natural” and “premium.”

 - This has a re-sealable bag, great for keeping the product fresh.

 - Can be quite rich for a pup’s delicate tummy.